Radvendii/MAR1D/README.md

 You should be able to just compile directly with meson, but I don't actually know how to do that so you'll have to figure it out yourself.
 If you do, please send a pull request updating this section with instructions.

 To compile on a system using the [nix package manager](https://nixos.org/), it's as simple as `nix-build`.
+If you are using flakes, `nix build` works too.

-To cross-compile for windows, `nix-build windows.nix` (then you can either run through wine or transfer it to a windows computer).
+To cross-compile for windows, `nix-build windows.nix` or for flakes `nix build .#windows`, then transfer `result/MAR1D.zip` it to a windows computer.

-To compile a universal linux binary that can be transferred to other computers, you have two options.
-You can use `nix-build bundle.nix`, which produces a binary symlinked to `./result`.
-The disadvantage of bundle is it's extremely slow to compile and boot up.
+To compile an AppImage that can be transferred to other linux distros, you must be using flakes, and run `nix build .#appimage`.

-Or you can use [flatpak](https://www.flatpak.org/), which has the disadvantage of needing flatpak installed on the target platform, but is much faster.
+Or you can use [flatpak](https://www.flatpak.org/), which has the disadvantage of needing flatpak installed on the target platform.

 To build a .flatpak bundle, install flatpak and flatpak-builder, and run the following two commands.